 Norton is considered to be one of the top-performing antivirus software along with Bitdefender, Kaspersky, and ESET, with independent test results reflecting exactly that.
 In almost any test, Norton scores within the top 3, and if not, within the top 5.

-Another nice plus you get with this version of the antivirus is 2GB of secure online storage, which is not really that much but still probably enough to backup your most essential files.
+Another nice plus you get with this version of the antivirus is 2GB of secure online storage, which is not really that much but still probably enough to back up your most essential files.
 Sadly, the option to purchase more online storage separately is no longer available, so if you wish for more storage, you must upgrade to a better plan.
-Or simply use a different secure online storage service.
+Or use a different secure online storage service.

-Do not forget a VPN
+Conclusion - Do not forget a VPN

 Do you value your privacy online?